 - To export your list report for further analysis, select Export to Excel or Export to CSV.
 You can import from CSV to update data later.

-- For a static version of your reports, select Save as image or Save as PDF.
+- For a static version of your reports, export your report to PNG image or PDF document.